Accessibility Services and Resources

 Library and Technical Support

 To assist students with disabilities, the Health Science Library and the Frank Melville, Jr. Memorial Library on campus offer specialized facilities, equipment and services.
-The Melville Library's Special Equipment Room is located just inside the arch next to the Reference Desk in the Central Reading Room.
-Specialized equipment includes: a computer with internet access and a printer, a reading machine, Zoom Text Xtra low vision software, Dragon Dictate Naturally Speaking, and a magnification machine.
+The Melville Library's Equipment Room is located just inside the arch next to the Reference Desk in the Central Reading Room.
+Equipment includes: a computer with internet access and a printer, a reading machine, Zoom Text Xtra low vision software, Dragon Dictate Naturally Speaking, and a magnification machine.

 Accessible computer sites (SINC) are available throughout campus.